TheSkyler-Dev/EzSalaryCalculator/README.md

 # EzSalaryCalculator
-A Salary calculator app written in Python (originalöly in Kotlin)
+A Salary calculator app written in Python (originally in Kotlin)